 A bad purge valve can cause a P0455 error code.

-The purge valve is usually located near the throttle body and will have 2-3 hoses on it.
+The purge valve is located in the engine bay and will have two hoses on it.

-A purge valve opens and closes to let the fumes from the gas tank be burnt away.
+A purge valve opens and closes to let the vapors from the gas tank into the engine to be burnt away.

 While the vehicle is off, the valve will close, and when the vehicle is running, it will open.